Alicella: Taxonomy

 The first two specimens of Alicella gigantea were collected by the Princess Alice, a ship named after Alice Heine, wife of Prince Albert I of Monaco.
-These specimens were collected while on an expedition at the Madeira Abyssal Plain off the Canary Islands in 1897 using triangular traps that were set at 5,285 metres (17,339 ft) in depth.
-The species was then subsequently described by Édouard Chevreux, who named the genus after the ship from which they were collected.
-Chevreux placed this species in the family Lysianassidae.
-The holotype (a single specimen upon which a species description is made) and paratype (additional specimens on which a species description is made) specimens are a juvenile of indeterminate sex and a juvenile male respectively; they are currently deposited within the Oceanographic Museum of Monaco.
+These specimens were collected while on an expedition at the Madeira Abyssal Plain off the Canary Islands in 1897 using triangular traps that were set at 5285 m in depth.
+The species was then subsequently described by Édouard Chevreux, who named the genus after the ship from which they were collected and placed the species in the family Lysianassidae.
+The holotype (a single specimen which forms the basis of the species description) and paratype (additional specimens on which a species description is made) specimens are a juvenile of indeterminate sex and a juvenile male respectively; they are currently deposited within the Oceanographic Museum of Monaco.
 In 1906, the species description was revised by Thomas Roscoe Rede Stebbing.

-A second species was described as Alicella scotiae in 1912 by Charles Chilton from a specimen 20 mm long collected during the Scottish National Antarctic Expedition.
-It was described as a new species because of subtle differences in the morphology of the mouthparts.
-However, this species was later recognised to actually be Eurythenes obesus, and therefore was synonymized with that species, making A. gigantea the only species in its genus.
+A second species, Alicella scotiae, was described in 1912 by Charles Chilton from a specimen 20 mm long collected during the Scottish National Antarctic Expedition.
+It was described as a new species due to subtle differences in the morphology of its mouthparts.
+However, this specimen was later recognised to actually be Eurythenes obesus, and A. scotiae was therefore synonymized with that species, making A. gigantea the only species in its genus.

 A. gigantea underwent a taxonomic revision in 1987, when the authors redescribed both original type specimens and described new specimens collected during the SEABED 2 and DEMERABY abyssal campaigns.
-In 2008, this genus was moved from the Lysianassidae to a new family, the Alicellidae.
-It was selected as its type genus.
-This family contains six other genera, all of which are deep-sea scavengers.
+In 2008, this genus was moved from the Lysianassidae to a new family, the Alicellidae, with Alicella as its type genus; this family contains six other genera, all of which are deep-sea scavengers.

 Phylogeny

-There have been few studies into the genetics of Alicella gigantea.
-In 2020, a study examined the relationships of deep sea amphipod species; sequences of 16S, COI, Histone 3, and 28S found that A. gigantea formed a clade (group of organisms that include all descendants of a common ancestor) with Tectovalopsis and Diatectonia.
-In contrast to this, a 2015 study found that Alicella formed a clade with Cyclocaris and Tectovalopsis although Diatectonia sequences were not used in this study.
+There have been a number of genetic studies for Alicella gigantea.
+In 2020, a study examined the relationships of deep sea amphipod species; sequences of 16S, COI, Histone 3, and 28S found that A. gigantea formed a clade (group of organisms possessing common descent) with Tectovalopsis and Diatectonia.
+In contrast to this, a 2015 study found that Alicella formed a clade with Cyclocaris and Tectovalopsis (although Diatectonia sequences were not used in this study).